top of page

 William Tyndale translated the Bible into English from the original Hebrew and Greek texts.

-In 1536 AD, the church sentenced William Tyndale to death by stake.
+In 1536 AD, the church sentenced William Tyndale to death by strangling, and his body was burned.

 The church felt it would lose control of the parishioners if they could read and understand the Bible for themselves.